StateFlagsExplained.com

 Fascinating Facts

-One of the few flags with Latin motto prominently displayed.
+One of the few flags with a Latin motto prominently displayed.

 Connecticut is known as the Constitution State for its early governance model.